ayla6/nixcfg/README.md

 My NixOS config!

-Heavily inspired/stolen from https://github.com/alyraffauf/nixcfg, aly you're really cool!!!
+a loooooot of stuff here is copied from https://github.com/alyraffauf/nixcfg, aly you're really cool!!!